andrewmoles2/rTrainIntroduction/Workshop8/rWorkshop8_solutions.md

 ## 2  4 Cleopatra  35 Pasta con il pesto alla Trapanese      Soy
 ```

+The inner join has included only data that is in both Person_Info and Food_Info, anything that didn't match was dropped.

+You can specify what columns you are joining the data, using the `by` argument.
+The `by` argument we use in the example below is for manually selecting the columns to join the datasets by.
+It is good practice to specify which columns you are joining your data by as it will help you understand your data better.

 ```r
 # Specifying what we are joining by
 inner_join(Person_Info, Food_Info, by = "ID")